Emsa001/Discord.js-AutoMod/README.md

 });
 ```

-4. fill config.json with your data
+4. Fill config.json with your data

 ```json
 {